BeFunky was kind enough to sponsor this post, but all opinions are 100% my own.

 More Tips for Your Channel

-The about section of your channel allows you to add a description that will give visitors an overview of what your channel is all about.
+About section of your channel allows you to add a description that will give visitors an overview of what your channel is all about.
 The key here is to keep your description viewer focused.
 What makes your channel different?
 What are you offering?
 What advantage will viewers get from watching your videos?

 Check out Sean’s example via Think Media TV

 Also be sure to link up your website and relevant social media profiles.
-For more on bios check out: How To Craft An Epic Social Media Bio for Your Profiles

 Search Engine Optimization (SEO)